Postcard collection sells for £22,000

 Historical Lincolnshire postcard collection sells for £22,000

-A collection of over 16,000 postcards depicting life in Lincolnshire dating back to the Victorian era have sold for nearly £22,000 at auction.
+A collection of more than 16,000 postcards depicting life in Lincolnshire dating back to Victorian times has sold for nearly £22,000.

 The cards belonged to the late David Robinson, who was a local historian, writer and lecturer.